 For units equipped with a Water Filter at the Universal Docking Station, please follow all instructions found in the Owner's Information Package and the Label on the Filter housing.

-- For best results replace filter cartridge seasonally. - See page 129, Additional Winterizing Instructions.
+For best results replace filter cartridge seasonally.

 Water Pressure Regulator (Customer Supplied)

 In some RV parks (especially in mountain regions), excessive pressure from water supply systems may be encountered.